We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

-Greenwood Academy began using GL Assessment in September.
-Already we have seen the impact, using CAT testing to assess students' strengths and weaknesses, as well as using the stanines to help inform and quality assure our use of subject-specific assessment across the school.
-We have also bad significant use of the PASS survey which has been instrumental in shaping the pastoral provision and intervention for the young people in our care.
+Greenwood Academy began using GL Assessment in September 2017.
+Already we have seen the impact, using CAT4 testing to assess students' strengths and weaknesses, as well as using the stanines to help inform and quality assure our use of subject-specific assessment across the school.
+We have also had significant use of the PASS survey which has been instrumental in shaping the pastoral provision and intervention for the young people in our care.

 Underpinning an outstanding record of academic achievement at senior schools, The Hawthorns academic curriculum is broad and balanced.
 Developing the talents of each child is at the heart of our work.
 Dedicated teachers create high expectations and work hard with our boys and girls to help them achieve success in a wide variety of areas.

 A wonderful programme of sport and extensive opportunities in Art, Music, Drama and Design and Technology mean that every child has the opportunity to be challenged in a variety of areas and thus develop a confidence for life.
 The balance of tradition and modernity, which has been embraced over several decades at The Hawthorns, ensures that children learn and strive for excellence.
 In an environment which is constantly embracing the future, tried and tested values are held dear, ensuring children are well prepared for life.

 With a healthy set of values Hawthorns children are loved, feel secure and learn from both their mistakes and their endeavours.
 Laughter and energy abound as boys and girls, teachers and staff make the most of school life.